HamidIdifi/Spring-Boot-SLf4j-Guide/README.md

 ```

-## 5.Logging Annotations by Lombok
+## 5. Logging Annotations by Lombok
 ### What is Lombok?

 Lombok is a compile-time annotation processor.
 Instead of you writing repetitive code or relying on your IDE to generate it, Lombok provides annotations to instruct the compiler to generate the code on your behalf.